 The fire department will review your permit request.
 First-time requests require an on-site visit from a fire inspector, who will call to schedule the inspection.

-No permit is required to use fire pits, campfires, chimineas and decorative flame torches are allowed at single family dwellings or duplexes in Overland Park, but there are restrictions.
+No permit is required to use fire pits, chimineas, or decorative flame torches at single family dwellings or duplexes in Overland Park, but there are restrictions:

-Fire pits, campfires, bonfires, chimineas and decorative flame torches are strictly prohibited at multi-family dwellings.
+Fire pits, campfires, bonfires, chimineas and decorative flame torches are prohibited at multi-family dwellings.

 The fire department can order any recreational fire be put out if it creates or adds to a hazardous situation.
 If your fire is bothering a neighbor, OPFD will check to see if your smoke is offensive and can require you put out your fire.

-Large stationary fireplaces and kitchens are allowed in Overland Park and do not require a permit from the fire department.
-Please check with the Plans Examiner of the Day at 913-895-6225 to determine if you need a permit for the design of your structure or to bury a gas supply line.
+Please check with the plans examiner to determine if you need a permit for the design of your structure or to bury a gas line.